 - If possible, start the machine outdoors. - Never run the engine in an enclosed space without sufficient ventilation. - Only start the engine when you are seated and bystanders are at a safe distance. - 1.
 Take place on the seat and fasten the seat belt. - Put the ignition key in the ignition.
-(See Driver's compartment on page 19).
+(See Driver's compartment on page 18).
 INFO: Do not use the foot pedal while starting the engine.
-The display is switched on. - 3.
+The display goes on. - 3.
 Put the parking brake in the ON position. - 4.
 Put the mowing switch in the NEUTRAL position. - 5.
-Turn the ignition key until the engine starts. - 6.
+Turn the ignition key until the engine starts. - INFO: - The starter motor may be damaged if it is used for more than 15 seconds.
+If the engine does not start, wait 30 seconds before trying again. - In the event of a cold start (< 5° C), allow the engine and hydraulic installation to idle in low revolutions the first minutes. - 6.
 Release the ignition key.